whiteblock/gossipsub-testing/README.md

 * https://github.com/libp2p/go-libp2p-pubsub/pull/230
 * https://godoc.org/github.com/libp2p/go-libp2p-pubsub#WithPeerOutboundQueueSize

-After rerunning the tests which implemented this first fix in the test client, the message loss was reduced.
-However, preliminary results still indicated a loss rate of ~22% (lower than the original ~30%).
+After rerunning the tests which implemented this first fix in the test client, the message loss was reduced (note: these results are not posted for brevity as they are unnecessary results).
+However, the tests still indicated a loss rate of ~22% (lower than the original ~30%).
 Fix #2 below in junction with Fix #1 removed all message losses and were integrated prior to Phase 2 tests.
 Further details are presented in section “[Phase 2 Testing and Results](#Phase-2-Testing-And-Results)”.
 While the additional feature of increasing queue size remedied the message losses, it is highly suggested that a more elegant, permanent fix be introduce to remove the dependence on queue sizes.
 Having to modify queue sizes depending on the test can present a difficult challenge for large network tests in the future.
+For future tests, it is suggested to log channel overflows to determine if any internal channel queues of go-libp2p-pubsub are causing further delays/constraints.

 ##### MDR Fix #2 for Phase 2 - Testing Logic Refactor